ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 using has been coded by 1 person, and that it's not his full time job.
 So MSNoise is provided "as-is", carefully written and tested, but there will be bugs, issues, incompatibility with certain python installations, OS or module versions.
-If you **want or need** developments made and you can afford it, contact Thomas via email directly, you can contract him for paid-developments.
-If the developments you want are within the focus of the developers' research, then a collaboration, i.e. resulting in a co-authored peer reviewed publication, can be another option.
+If you **want or need** developments made, contact Thomas via email directly.
+If these developments are within the focus of the developers' research, then a collaboration, i.e. resulting in a co-authored peer reviewed publication, can be an option.
+Otherwise, you can contract us for paid-developments.